OriginCode/VanillaEnhanced/README.md

 ## Notes

-- Minecraft 1.18.x requires Java 17 or newer to run
+- Minecraft 1.19 requires Java 17 or newer to run
-- Latest `.mrpack` Modrinth and `.zip` CurseForge modpack files can be found at <https://factoria.origincode.me/OriginCode/vanillaenhanced/-/jobs>
+- Latest `.mrpack` Modrinth modpack can be found at <https://factoria.origincode.me/OriginCode/vanillaenhanced/-/jobs>